yift/findit/docs/install.md

 ## From source

 To install `findit` from source, make sure you have the Rust toolchain installed.
-See details [Rust site](https://www.rust-lang.org/tools/install)
+See details on the [Rust site](https://www.rust-lang.org/tools/install)

 ### Using Cargo